DHTMLX/docs-todolist/docs/api/methods/opentaskmenu_method.md

 ### Description

-@short: opens the menu of a task at the specified coordinates
+@short: Opens the menu of a task at the specified coordinates

 ### Usage